 |BTC Purchase Price (adjusted with fees)||~Rs.
 723500|

 Disclaimer: The article is meant for education and understanding of investment and concepts of Crypto assets.
 It is not an investment advise.
-Any funds invested are by the author.
-Coin Crunch will not be held responsible for any losses.
+Any funds shown to be invested in the article are by the author.
+Coin Crunch will not be held responsible for any losses to the reader.